pibico/pibiDAV/README.md

 ## pibiDAV
-pibiDAV is a Frappe App to integrate webDAV, calDAV and cardDAV (Future) with a NextCloud Server, used as (DMS), for a copy of Frappe Files uploaded and tagged to NextCloud while uploading files to Frappe.
+pibiDAV is a Frappe App to integrate webDAV with a NextCloud Server, used as (DMS), for a copy of Frappe Files uploaded and tagged to NextCloud while uploading files to Frappe.
 ## License
 MIT# pibiDAV
 ## Requirements
-Requires a Frappe server instance (refer to https://github.com/frappe/frappe), and has dependencies on CalDAV (refer to https://github.com/python-caldav/caldav) and iCalendar (refer to https://github.com/collective/icalendar).
+Requires a Frappe server instance (refer to https://github.com/frappe/frappe).
 It also uses a tweaked code of pyocclient but this is embedded already in pibiDAV.
 ## Compatibility
-PibiDAV has been tested on Frappe/ERPNext version-13 only.
+PibiDAV branch version-15 is dedicated for Frappe/ERPNext version-15 only.
 ## Installation
 From the frappe-bench folder, execute
 ```
-$ bench get-app pibidav --branch develop https://github.com/pibico/pibidav.git
+$ bench get-app pibidav --branch version-15 https://github.com/pibico/pibidav.git
 $ bench install-app pibidav
 ```
 If you are using a multi-tenant environment, use the following command